tatornator12/Interstate-Analysis-Data-Preparation/README.md

 # Interstate Analysis Data Preparation

-Geoprocessing Tool created as part of a project to prepare nation-wide interstate HPMS (<a href="https://www.fhwa.dot.gov/policyinformation/hpms.cfm">Highway Performance Monitoring System</a>) and FARS (<a href="https://www.nhtsa.gov/research-data/fatality-analysis-reporting-system-fars">Fatality Analysis Reporting System</a>) data on a yearly basis for further analysis.
+Geoprocessing tool created as part of a project to prepare nation-wide interstate HPMS (<a href="https://www.fhwa.dot.gov/policyinformation/hpms.cfm">Highway Performance Monitoring System</a>) and FARS (<a href="https://www.nhtsa.gov/research-data/fatality-analysis-reporting-system-fars">Fatality Analysis Reporting System</a>) data on a yearly basis for further analysis.

 ### The steps of the tool are as follows: